 - Published Mathematical Thinking and Communication: Access for English Learners for teachers of emergent multilingual students and teacher educators

-- Developed Visual Access to Mathematics (VAM), a successful teacher professional development course for mathematics teachers of emergent multilingual students
+- Developed Visual Access to Mathematics (VAM), a successful teacher professional development course for mathematics teachers of multilingual students

-- Published the Fostering Geometric Thinking Toolkit and conducted a study of Fostering Geometric Thinking professional learning for teachers of emergent multilingual students
+- Published the Fostering Geometric Thinking Toolkit and conducted a study of Fostering Geometric Thinking professional learning for teachers of multilingual students

 - A nationwide study demonstrated that EDC’s Fostering Geometric Thinking Toolkit professional development positively impacted 150 teachers’ knowledge and instruction.